DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-reports/master-detail-reports-with-detail-report-bands.md

 ---
-title: Create a Master-Detail Report (Use Detail Report Bands)
+title: Master-Detail Report with Detail Report Bands
 author: Anna Vekhina
 ---
-# Create a Master-Detail Report (Use Detail Report Bands)
+# Master-Detail Report with Detail Report Bands

 This tutorial illustrates how to display hierarchical data in a master-detail report using nested [Detail Report bands](../introduction-to-banded-reports.md).
 This approach is effective if your data source contains master-detail relationship.
-Another way is described at [Create a Master-Detail Report (Use Subreports)](create-a-master-detail-report-use-subreports.md).
+Another way is described at [Master-Detail Reports with Subreports)](master-detail-reports-with-subreports.md).

 ![](../../../images/eurd-web-master-detail-result.png)